pekingduck/rbenv.el/README.md

 *IMPORTANT:*: Currently you need to set this variable before you load rbenv.el

+**rbenv executable path**
+By default rbenv.el assumes the `rbenv` executable is under `rbenv-installation-dir`/bin.
+Override this if `rbenv` was installed under a different directory.
+(Homebrew installs rbenv in `/usr/local/bin`.

 **the modeline**
 rbenv.el will show you the active ruby in the modeline.
 If you don't like this feature you can disable it: